 Greetings.
 I am Matt Leichter (pronounced lie-shtr), an attorney licensed in Wisconsin and New York.
 I received my J.D.-M.A. in law (2008) and international affairs (2009) from Marquette University, in Milwaukee, Wisconsin, and spent a semester and summer of law school at Temple University’s Tokyo campus in 2007.
 Before law school, I taught English at Omiya High School in Saitama, Japan, for two years.
 I started the Law School Tuition Bubble in May of 2010 when I was unemployed primarily to maintain my skills from both my legal and graduate educations, which seemed a better use of my time than playing Tetris while listening to garage rock all day.

-The Law School Tuition Bubble is technically not a law school scamblog, but after a few months I found myself allied with them over many substantive issues.
+The Law School Tuition Bubble is technically not a law school scamblog, but after its first few months I found myself allied with them over many substantive issues.
 Although my opinions and tone can be quite passionate and critical of individuals’ work, the emotional source of this Web site is professional, not personal.